The Ultimate Travel Checklist You Need Before Your Next Trip

 “My itinerary lays out everything from flight times to transportation plans, hotel information and dinner reservations—I keep those types of things all on one sheet of paper (or two) as a reference document to guide me,” John Hahns, CEO of Imagine!
 Print Solutions and frequent business traveler, says.
 Hahns says his printed itinerary is a crucial part of his travel checklist each and every time he gets on a plane—which currently amounts to about 175 times per year.
 He also keeps a digital copy of his itinerary on his iPhone for quick and easy access.
 There are the 13 things you need to know to keep your home safe while you’re away.

 Regardless of whether you’re traveling stateside or overseas, you can’t go wrong with a second form of ID.
 If, however, you are traveling internationally, “make sure your passport is valid through six months following your return,” Dana Olsen, travel manager at Travel Beyond, says.
 “Most people are unaware that many countries won’t consider your passport valid if it fails to meet this requirement.”
+Even if it happens to be one of the most powerful passports.

 Important legal documents

 “If you’re traveling abroad, make sure you’re aware of the visa requirements for each country you plan to visit,” Olsen continues.
 “Some visas are available upon arrival but some must be purchased prior to departure.
 Again, this information is essential to know beforehand as consequences may include denial of entry.
 Visit travel.state.gov for more details.”
 She also suggests making color photocopies of your passport and visa(s)—both for you and a family member back home—to keep in the case of an emergency.
-Find out the best time to renew your passport.

 Personal toiletries and prescription medication(s)